-I want Twitter users to know what to expect when they click a link to my site; to be excited to experience it.
+Most marketers want Twitter users to know what to expect when they click a link to their site; to be excited to experience it.
 And how can they do that when they know nothing?

 Thankfully, Twitter needs to keep websites and brands happy.
-So they created an answer to that: Twitter cards.
+So they created an answer to that issue: Twitter cards.